 Sounds obvious right?
 In our day to day work we often visit student accommodation while the tenants are not home, accessing the property with a master key to carry out repairs.
-In 30-40% of cases when there is no one home the front door is unlocked on our arrival.
-Make it every ones responsibility to lock the door behind them rather than leaving it to someone else.
+On lots of occasions when there is no one home, the front door is unlocked on our arrival!
+Make sure all residents understand that it’s their responsibility to lock the door behind them – not to leave it to someone else.

 Be Careful on Social Media